If you can’t see the code for what you’re buying, you’re more addicted

 In times of GDPR, CCPA, YMCA, etc., owning your data is essential for full compliance.
 There are currently many legal uncertainties for European institutions regarding the use of any SaaS tool that transfers data to servers located in the United States.
 You cannot use either Google Analytics or Zapier.
 The solution in many cases is not to analyze or automate.
 Government agencies or larger companies cannot afford the reputational risk and associated penalties associated with exposing non-compliance with privacy laws.

 The Privacy Shield, which was the legal basis for data sharing between the US and the EU, was not renewed because data processing agreements were never meant to be final.
 We need to rethink how we build technologies to protect user design data and reduce the power of data aggregators.
-The regulatory framework already favors OSS and will continue to do so in the long term, representing a significant competitive advantage for OSS.
+The regulatory framework already favors OSC and will continue to do so in the long term, representing a significant competitive advantage for OSC.

 No-Code is so popular it’s amazing why corporations are starting to use it more and more.